 Here is how my PPL skill test was:

-First of all, my PPL skill test was very special because of the bad weather.
+First of all, my PPL skill test was very special due to the bad weather.
 Indeed, I had to cancel my flight eight times between October 2010 and February 2011.
-But on the 9th of February 2011, the weather was better and I could finally do my skill test.
+But on the 9th of February 2011, the weather was better and I could finally do my skill test:

 The skill test ended with a debriefing where I found out that I passed my skill test.
 I was officially a private pilot!